 After being with someone who could win awards for their act, it’s hard not to view genuine gestures from others with a side-eye.

-What once felt heartwarming now comes with a tiny label reading, “Terms and conditions may apply.”
+What once felt heartwarming, now seems to come with a tiny label reading, “Terms and conditions may apply.”

 In the grand scheme, moving on from a narcissist isn’t just about letting go of a person.